How to Become A Self-Managing Team

 - Rotate unpopular roles: This part is inevitable.
 What do you do with roles nobody wants to pick up?
 Well, here's one idea: stop performing them altogether.
 Seriously.
 Throw them in the trash.
 However, if they really are crucial, you can rotate them among team members, outsource them, or hire someone who actually loves doing that role.

-For more instructions on how to start working with roles, check out this post.
+For more in-depth instructions on how to start working with roles, check out this course.

 One particularly important feature of the traditional organization is centralization.
 In many cases, employees have to go up the hierarchy when important decisions need to be made.
 This blatantly suggests that decision-making competence corresponds with the position in the hierarchy.